strike-digital/node_minimap/README.md

 ## Limitations
 * Currently, clicking the minimap will just center the view to fit all nodes.
 This is because I haven't been able to find a way to reliably set the view position from python without using an operator.
 If you know how to do this, please tell me :)
-* I haven't implemented any optimisations yet, so on large node trees, it can slow down redraw speeds quite noticably